hnccbits/Algorithm-Visualizer/README.md

 You can trace the status of known issues [here](https://gitlab.com/HoraApps/LeafPic/issues), also feel free to file a new issue (helpful description, screenshots and logcat are appreciated), or send me an [email](mailto:dnld.sht@gmail.com) if you have any questions.

-###### Translations
-If you are able to contribute with a new translation of a missing language or if you want to improve an existing one, we greatly appreciate any suggestion!
-The project uses [Crowdin](https://crowdin.com/project/leafpic), a platform that allows anybody to contribute to translating the app

 #### Licensing
 LeafPic is licensed under the [GNU v3 Public License](https://gitlab.com/HoraApps/LeafPic/blob/dev/LICENSE).